BrentLab/Dual_Threshold_Optimization/README.md

 ## Input data
 #### 1. Transcriptional responses to TF perturbation
 A data matrix of the levels of transcriptional responses to TF perturbations, where columns represent the individual perturbed TFs and rows represent the genes.
 Each column is expected to be the output of differential expression analysis that compares the expression profiles of TF perturbation and pre-preturbation samples.
 The entry can either be represented as log fold-change or p-value.
+The file should be in CSV format with TFs as column names in the first row and genes as row names in the first column.

 #### 2. TF binding strengths
 A data matrix of the binding strengths, where columns represent the individual assayed TFs and rows represent the genes.
 Each entry can be represented as occupancy level or statistical significance of the TF binding events occur on the gene's regulatory region (promoters and/or enhancers).
 For the gene that have multiple peaks at its regulatory region, you may use the sum or max of the binding strengths of those peaks.
+The file should be in CSV format with TFs as column names in the first row and genes as row names in the first column.

 #### Note
 - Make sure that the column names of the two datasets have the same naming scheme to allow proper pairing of the samples.
 For example, use systematic name for all (such as ENSG00000256223) or use common name (ZNF10).